 The ballroom instructor is Brian Fortuna, “a former pro dancer on both Dancing With The Stars (in the USA) and Strictly Come Dancing (in the UK),” who declares, “it’s safe to say that I absolutely LOVE teaching people how to dance.”

-Most importantly, please note that Brian uses the group class format to instruct.
+Please note that Brian uses the group class format to instruct.

 Brian calls his series Partner Dance With Brian’s Beginners and says he’ll cover a few basics in a 30-60 minute online class.
 In addition, higher-level instruction is available on 2 DVD’s he offers on his website.
 Due to his easy-going style, it’s a fun class for everyone!